MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-saft-audit-files-export.md

 # Export the SAF-T audit file format in Denmark

 You can export all mandatory required data according to the Standard Audit File for Tax (SAF-T) format in Denmark.
 SAF-T is an international standard for the electronic exchange of reliable accounting data from organizations to a national tax authority or external auditors.
 Danish tax authorities use Organization for Economic Co-operation and Development (OECD) standard SAF-T as the standard file format for reporting.
 However, some Denmark-specific fields exist in this file export.
+For more information, see [Danish Local Functionality](denmark-local-functionality.md).

 ## Exporting audit files